Nava-Labs/crosslink-contracts/README.md

 - Supports Multihop functionality across all chains and Message Bundling for bulk operations by default.

   **Key Functions:**
   - `_executeAndForwardMessage(uint64[] memory bestRoutes, bytes[] memory encodedAppMessage)`: Handles the execution and forwarding of messages across chains.
-Best Routes parameters should be populated by Chainlink chainIdSelector.
+Best Routes parameters should be populated by Chainlink chainIdSelector (**chain by chain**).
 Pass the encoded message to this function to execute logic app.
   - `_executeAppMessage(bytes[] memory encodedAppMessage)`: Processes application-specific messages.

   **Notes:** `encodedAppMessage` must be decodable in `executeAppMessage`.